asaadsaad/CS472-Homework-10-Communication/README.md

 * `App`: The main component that wraps the entire application with the WeatherContext provider.
 * `WeatherContext`: The context that manages the state and provides functions to fetch and store weather data.
 Use a Context Provider to wrap the main application in App.
 Implement state management in WeatherContext using the useState hook to handle the weather data state.
 * `WeatherSearch`: Contains the form to search for weather information based on the city name.
 The input should be a controlled component.
 Ensure the input value is managed by React state and is reset after fetching the weather data.
 Use a form with an input field and a submit button to trigger the search.
-* `WeatherDisplay`: Displays the current weather information fetched from the API (Temperature, Humudity, and Description).
+* `WeatherDisplay`: Displays the current weather information fetched from the API (City name, Temperature, Humudity, and Description).
 This component will consume the context to get the weather data and render each WeatherItem.

 ### Notes:
 * Sign up at [OpenWeatherMap](https://openweathermap.org/) to get a free API key.